duaraghav8/Security/README.md

 # Information-Security-Tutorials
-This repository consists of tutorials useful for beginner level exploitation and OS architectures.
+This repository consists of tutorials useful for beginner level exploitation and understaing Unix architecture.

 **Note**